recodehive/awesome-github-profiles/README.md

-<h2 align="center">Awesome Github Profile</h2>
+<h2 align="center">awesome-github-profiles</h2>

 <div align="center">

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-76-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
-🔍Welcome to the awesome github profiles repo project! 🌟.
+🔍Welcome to the awesome-github-profiles repo project! 🌟.

 <p>This README will guide you through the contribution process and provide essential information about the project.</p>
 </div>